San Bernardino Waste-to-Energy

 San Bernardino Waste-to-EnergyLocation: California | Industry: | Technology: Waste-to-Energy Organic Fertilizer | Role: Owner / Operator

-Through unique, innovative technologies and anaerobic digestion, the San Bernardino Waste-to-Energy project converts pre-consumer food waste into renewable resources that not only diminish solid landfill waste, but reduce organizations’ carbon footprint and help achieve increasing sustainability goals.
+Using anaerobic digestion, the San Bernardino Waste-to-Energy project converts pre-consumer food waste into renewable resources that not only diminish solid landfill waste, but reduce organizations’ carbon footprint, and help achieve increasing sustainability goals.

-Recovered resources such as clean industrial water, organic liquid fertilizer, biogas and electricity will aid in meeting stringent California requirements, create nutrient-rich, carbon-based organic good-grade fertilizer and generate renewable power to be delivered to Southern CA Edison power grid via a utility interconnection facility.
+Recovered resources such as clean industrial water, organic liquid fertilizer, biogas and electricity will aid in meeting California’s requirements.
+BioStar’s patented backend process creates nutrient-rich, carbon-based, organic, food-grade fertilizer, all while generating renewable power, which is delivered to the Southern California Edison power grid via a utility interconnection.

 Diverted waste results in significant cost savings and reduced tipping fees for haulers, food waste generators and municipalities.
 BioStar Renewables manages and facilitates all aspects of the process — from collection and pre-processing to digestion and generation — spearheading long-term agreements that make achieving sustainability goals a seamless reality.

 Beginning in 2022, the San Bernardino Waste-to-Energy project will divert 93,850 tons of pre-consumer food waste from the Coachella and Lambs Canyon landfills each year.
 As a result, 85,000 gallons per day or 31,025,000 gallons of food waste per year will create:

 18,250 Tons of Compostable Fiber

 Avg. passenger vehicle